 Cultural Things to do in Tokyo

-When visiting Tokyo, you can dig deep into cultural activities in order to learn about customs and traditions that have been alive for generations.
+Tokyo is filled with so much culture, it's amazing!
+Everywhere you look you'll experience something so new and unique.
+We recommend that you kick-start your trip to Tokyo by digging deep into cultural activities in order to learn about customs and traditions that have been alive for generations.

 While Tokyo is a modern metropolis tailored for the cosmopolitan tourist, there are many traditional activities kept alive by locals.
 Engage in local arts and crafts, dress up like a geisha or participate in a tea ceremony.
 These are often activities perfect for a first time tourist in Tokyo who wants to immerse in a more traditional Japan.